AFatNiBBa/uneval/readme.md

 - **`export`**
     - Only in the "write" function
     - The code that will be put in front of the object source
+    - If it is an object then the value of the property `pre` will be concatenated before the object while the value of `post` will be concatenated after
     - It defaults to `"module.exports = "`, the spaces will be the ones defined in the options

 Note that in every option which accepts a boolean you can put `0` to represent `false` and everything not "falsy" to represent `true`.